richarddubay/coe-training/lesson-5-server/lesson-1/lesson-1.md

 ## Homework

 - Create a GET, POST, PUT, and DELETE for as many of your routes as you can.
 Test them and make sure they are all working as you'd expect.
+- Feel free to return "Hello World" if you want from all of them, but I think you'd be better served by thinking through what kind of data should be returned from each of them and return some fake data that actually matches what you might get back.